 If you're a healthy individual, the top choice for life insurance is life insurance through PolicyMe.

-Not only is PolicyMe the most affordable life insurance on the market (check out a comparison of prices below), but it's easy to apply.
+Not only is PolicyMe the most affordable life insurance on the market, but it's easy to apply.
 The process can be done 100% online and you can find out a decision on your eligibility in less than 15 minutes.
 You're busy enough, why go through a lengthy application process!

 There are also so many other expenses you're juggling (from rent and mortgages to kids or debt repayment, and anything in between) you shouldn't pay more for anything than you have to.